kareem3atef/pipeline/README.md

     - username `postgres`
     - password `secret`

-- Now you can run the python cells on the jyputer notebook which contain the pipeline as well and once you have finished you can show the resuld on the pgadmin
+- Now you can run the python cells on the jyputer notebook which contain the pipeline as well and once you have finished you can show the result on the pgadmin

 - delete everything
     ```docker
-    docker compose down
+    docker compose down --volumes
     ```